waimea-wmbutler/200DTD-Assesment/README.md

 ## Purpose
 This project is a system that allows a user to  find information about members of their family as-well as add and remove family members from the page

-## Features
+Users can:

-- Allows users to browse members of their family
+  - Browse members of their family
-- Allows users to order their family members by dob, ect;
+  - View information about family members

 ## System Design and Testing
 All system design features can be found